Felisobio/Devop_Project/README.md

       phpinfo();

       When you are finished, save and close the file, refresh the page and you will see a page similar to this:

+      After checking the relevant information about your PHP server through that page, it’s best to remove the file you created as it contains sensitive information about       your PHP environment -and your Ubuntu server.
+You can use rm to do so:

+      sudo rm /var/www/projectlamp/index.php